-Under the terms of the Directors' DSU plan each non- executive director receives credit for a portion of their annual retainer to a notional account of DSUs in lieu of cash.
+Under the terms of the Directors' DSU plan each non-executive director receives credit for a portion of their annual retainer to a notional account of DSUs in lieu of cash.
 Each DSU represents a unit with an underlying value equal to the value of one common share of the Corporation.
-During the current period, 24,568 DSUs were awarded to current non-executive directors.
+During the current year, 24,568 DSUs were awarded to current non-executive directors, all of which are vested.
 During the fiscal year ended April 30, 2011, the Corporation awarded 18,484 DSUs to non-executive directors, all of which are fully vested.